 Searching for a worker

 The worker page shows the List workers tab when it is first loaded.
 The search box on the List tab searches all worker records in Machete, as you type.
-You do note need to type entire name or membership number; Machete will search based on the text you provide.
+You do not need to type entire name or membership number; Machete will search based on the text you provide.